 There are a lot of alternatives available these days if you don’t want to pay for cable.
 From streaming services like Netflix and Hulu to networked devices like the Amazon Firestick and Roku, you don’t have to be attached to the cable box anymore.
-One feature Roku offers that many users overlook is private channels, which are unofficial, user-run channels that stream everything from movies to conspiracy theories and everything in between.
+These Roku private channels are ideal if you’ve got everything you can out of the official ones.

 1. The Silent Movie Channel (Channel Code: rollem)

-Silent movies may have had hit their prime during Prohibition, but that doesn’t mean that you can’t still enjoy them today.
+Silent movies may have hit their prime during Prohibition, but that doesn’t mean that you can’t still enjoy them today.
 This channel plays silent black-and-white comedy, science fiction and horror films 24 hours a day, making it perfect for anyone who is nostalgic for the glory days of silent cinema.

 2. TwitchTV (Channel Code: TwitchTV)